-If you’re somewhat familiar with the ever-changing compliance regulations, you probably already know that obligated industries must verify their customers’ identities.
+If you’re somewhat familiar with the ever-changing compliance regulations, you probably already know that obligated industries such as payment service providers must verify their customers’ identities.
 In most cases, this applies to both natural persons and legal entities.
 Thus, the obligated industry must know its way around effective Know Your Customer (KYC) and Know Your Business (KYB) strategies.

-But did you know that identity verification and other relevant Anti-Money Laundering (AML) checks apply to merchant relationships, too?
-Although less well known, the process of Know Your Merchant is just as important.
+However, to ensure good business practices, identity verification and other relevant Anti-Money Laundering (AML) checks should be applied to merchant relationships too.
+Although less well known, the Know Your Merchant and merchant onboarding practices are just as important.
 Continue reading the article to find out more about KYM.

-Know Your Merchant (KYM) is a security measure that organizations undertake upon entering into a relationship with a merchant.
+Know Your Merchant is a security measure that organisations undertake upon entering into a relationship with a merchant.

 KYM, also known as merchant verification and merchant KYC, is a part of merchant onboarding.
 Since the procedure is closely related to KYC and KYB, these terms are often used interchangeably.
 However, the procedures may differ, which is why it’s important to understand the differences.